All Nippon Airways Flight 60: Series of crashes

-This accident was one of five fatal air disasters — four commercial and one military — in Japan in 1966.
+This accident was one of five fatal air disasters in Japan in 1966.
 One month after ANA Flight 60's crash, Canadian Pacific Air Lines Flight 402, a Douglas DC-8, struck the approach lights and a seawall at Haneda, killing 64 of 72 on board.
-Less than 24 hours later, BOAC Flight 911, a Boeing 707, was photographed as it taxied past the still-smoldering wreckage of the Canadian jet, then broke up shortly after departure while in flight above Mt.
-Fuji due to clear-air turbulence, killing all 124 passengers and crew.
-A Japan Air Lines Convair 880-22M crashed and killed five people on August 26.
+Less than 24 hours later, BOAC Flight 911, a Boeing 707, was photographed as it taxied past the still smoldering wreckage of the Canadian jet.
+The aircraft broke up shortly after departure while in flight above Mount Fuji due to clear-air turbulence, killing all 124 passengers and 11 crew.
+A Japan Airlines Convair 880-22M crashed and killed five people on August 26.
 Finally, All Nippon Airways Flight 533 crashed and killed 50 people on November 13.
-The combined effect of these five accidents shook public confidence in commercial aviation in Japan, and both Japan Airlines and All Nippon Airways were forced to cut back some domestic service due to reduced demand.
+The combined effect of these five accidents shook public confidence in commercial aviation in Japan, and both Japan Airlines and All Nippon Airways were forced to cut back some domestic services due to reduced demand.